clayscode/GroupMeBot/README.md

-# GroupMeGrammarBot - targeting Python 3.5.2
+# GroupMeBot - targeting Python 3.5.2
-A bot that automatically corrects spelling and grammar in GroupMe using Google search suggestions
+A generic GroupMe Bot.

 # Requirements
 You need to install python-json, python-selenium, and the PhantomJS driver